larsrh/website/_articles/offsetting.md

 I am happy about suggestions.
 (The listings above should not be construed as endorsements.)

+From 2025, offsetting also includes some of my partner's flights.

 ## The receipts

 This table lists all compensations on a rolling basis.